shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 In this task, you will perform the following:

-- create a new flow that is triggered by project status change
+- Create a new flow that is triggered by project status change
-- add an action to set the actual end date
+- Add an action to set the actual end date

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.